johnmj/ArtifactoryAsCode/README.md

     Dev registry - art-dev.demo.com
     Production registry - art-prod.demo.com

-* Logging
+* Logging in

-Log in to the registry using your LDAP credentials as below;
+Log in to the registry using your JIRA/LDAP credentials as below;

 $ docker login art-dev.demo.com

-Currently only "MS Developers" & "MS Testers" group members are able to login and push images to "art-dev" registry.
-The "art-prod" registry is restricted to "Administrators".
-We plan to create separate group for the same.
+_Access control can be configured to ensure only certain groups are able to push images to certain registries._

 * Tagging docker images